rossettifla/DiversityProject/README Diversity Project.md

 ### Running the program:
 1.Clone my repository

 2.Have Python 3 installed on your machine

-3.To run the project, in the directory pip install the requirements.txt file by running "pip install -r requirements.txt"
+3.From the directory pip install the requirements.txt file by running "pip install -r requirements.txt"

 #### Project Requirements: